ehovers10/dci/_chapters/knowledge-in-the-image-of-inquiry.md

 ## The value of knowledge

-In the *Meno*, Socrates demonstrates that any value one accrues by possessing knowledge rather than merely true belief is not provided by its practical benefits.
+In the *Meno*, Socrates offers a demonstration that any value one accrues by possessing knowledge rather than merely true belief is not provided by its practical benefits.

 > **Socrates:** Let me explain.
 If someone knows the way to Larissa, or anywhere else you like, then when he goes there and takes others with him he will be a good and capable guide, you would agree?
 >